Thajesh2/Norm-of-a-matrix/README.md

 	3. Print the norm of the matrix in two decimal places.
 ## Program:
 ```
-# Register No:22002825
+# Register No:23004042
-# Developed By:DIVYADHARSHINI
+# Developed By: thajesh k
 # 1-Norm of a Matrix
 import numpy as np
 mat = np.array(eval(input()))